mihaipriboi/WRO_Future_Engineers_2024/README.md

 6. Inside the `steering hubs`, place a `Pin Connector Block`(<a href="https://www.bricklink.com/v2/catalog/catalogitem.page?P=39793&idColor=11#T=C&C=11">39793</a>) using pins.
 Put a `Axle 3L with Stop`(<a href="https://www.bricklink.com/v2/catalog/catalogitem.page?P=24316&idColor=11#T=C&C=11">24316</a>) inside the `Pin Connector Block`.

 ## Step 2: Assemble the powertrain <a class="anchor" id="powertrain-assembly"></a>
-lugen the `chassis` using the peg joints.
+1. Attach the `motor support` to the `chassis` using the peg joints.

 2. Attach the `motor` to the `motor support` using the `motor mounts` and *M3* screws.